Isabellagouveias/Isabellagouveias/README.md

-About me:
-I fell by parachute and fell in love with this Front-End world.
-I study JavaScript and its technologies, I practice CSS Vanilla, prototype screens on Figma in my spare time, I love reading and I love series.
+About me: I dropped by parachute and fall in love with the Front-End world.
+I study JavaScript and its technologies to improve myself, also practical CSS vanilla.
+Prototype screens on Figma in my spare time.
+I love reading and I also love see series.